-Money should never be the first issue in dealing with audio products that have been so clearly directed to exclusive highend markets as the Sonus Faber Guarneri Evolution.
+Money should never be the first issue in dealing with audio products that have so clearly been directed to exclusive highend markets such as the Sonus Faber Guarneri Evolution.
 Sometimes, however, money may help to get in touch with the essence of such a product.
-So let's from that.

 He may be right.
 There seems to be a limit to what can be achieved with the popular 2-way standmount monitor concept.
+At least the marginal utility comes down very rapidly.
 The most notable limitation is reduced bass energy from a reflex ported 10-15L cabinet.
-Very often designing such a speaker reduces down to just getting hold of the best possible driver units and passive omponents, optimi-zing the crossover for the best integration of the two drivers, and making the enclosure sonically as invisible as possible.
+Very often designing such a speaker reduces down to just getting hold of the best possible driver units and passive components, optimizing the crossover for the best integration of the two drivers, and making the enclosure sonically as invisible as possible.

-To do that and ask much more than 5-6 kiloeuro for a pair can be argued only with difficulty.
+To do that and ask much more than 5-6 kiloeuro for a pair can be argued only with a certain difficulty technically speaking.
 Even 5-6 kiloeuro seems too much but there are a couple of commercial top-of-the-line 2-way standmount monitors that do trade for that amount of money: Kef Reference 201/2, B&W 805 Diamond, Focal Diablo Utopia, to mention just a few.

-This is not to say that all 5 kiloeuro standmount speakers would sound the same.
+This is not to say that all 5 kiloeuro standmount speakers, or the more luxurious ones, would sound the same.
 After all, they are different loudspeakers.
 The point is rather that beyond this price roof it makes less and less sense, if at all, to seek objective betterness in the overall technical or sonic performance.
 Many standmount speakers sound outstanding for just a half the price.